srujanponnur/srujanponnur/README.md

 ### Hi there 👋
 - I am a Computer Science Grad student at NC State.
+- I am full stack developer and enthusiastic about Machine Learning & its applications.
+- I am working as a SDE Intern @PowerN
-- I Interned @Red Hat in Summer 2022
+- I Interned @Red Hat as a Data Science & Analytics Intern in Summer 2022
+- I worked as a full stack developer @Cognizant for three years.
 - You can reach me at: srujanponnur@gmail.com

 <!--